 However, RAN2 has not agreed on whether the UE should log the timeSinceCHOReconfig, if an RLF occurs in a cell after the CHO configuration is provided.

-Q1: In case the UE experiences an RLF in a cell after being configured with CHO configuration, shall the UE log the time elapsed between the CHO configuration and the RLF?
+Q1: In case the UE experiences an RLF in a cell after being configured with CHO configuration, shall the UE log in the RLF-Report the time elapsed between the CHO configuration and the RLF?

 Option A: Yes, the UE shall reuse the timeSinceCHOReconfig as the time elapsed between the RLF in a given cell and the latest CHO configuration received while connected to that cell